abourke09/movie-rental-rails-and-javascript-project/Notes.md

 Notes.md

 from application.js file: //= require jqueryauthenticity
-[ ] Add Facebook login
+[ ] Ask Brad if I really need a Facebook login and signup page (old project requirements) Also, validation requirements?
 [ ] upon login, the currentUser() evaluated, but the current_user_id is still undefined.
-[ ] When Navbar is clicked after successful login, the listener doesn't work and it loads a new page [ ] Figure out how to incorporate error and success messages/routing:
+[X] When Navbar is clicked after successful login, the listener doesn't work and it loads a new page [ ] Figure out how to incorporate error and success messages/routing:
     - if rental is UNSUCCESSFUL (most important)- focus on Rent Button
     - for successful rental would be nice